davidlacedonia/javascript/es6_and_beyond/syntax/README.md

 The second function here provides a super convenient lexical identifier that will always point to the function itself, giving us the perfect reference for recursion, event binding/unbinding, etc.

-Concise methods imply anonymus function expressions.
+Concise methods imply anonymous function expressions.
 They are short and sweet, and nice convenience.
 But you should only use them if you're never going to need them to do recursion or event binding/unbinding.

 ## Computed property names